This chapter introduces Oracle Identity Management integration, its components, structure, and administration tools.

 This section contains these topics:

-Synchronization enables you to coordinate changes between the Oracle back-end directory and the connected directories.
-To ensure that all directories use and provide only the latest data, each directory must be informed of changes made in the other connected directories.
+Synchronization enables you to coordinate changes among Oracle Internet Directory and connected directories.
+For all directories to both use and provide only the latest data, each directory must be informed of changes made in the other connected directories.
 Synchronization ensures that changes to directory information—including, but not limited to data updated through provisioning—is kept consistent.

-A single Directory Integration Platform service can simultaneously handle synchronization duties between multiple connected directories and the Oracle back-end directory.
-To connect an additional directory to the Oracle back-end directory, create a synchronization profile for that specific directory.
-This profile specifies the format and content of the data to be synchronized between the Oracle back-end directory and the connected directory.
+Whenever you decide to connect a third-party directory to Oracle Internet Directory, you create a synchronization profile for that specific directory.
+This profile specifies the format and content of the data to be synchronized between Oracle Internet Directory and the connected directory.
 To create a synchronization profile, you can use the

 manageSyncProfiles utility or Oracle Enterprise Manager Fusion Middleware Control.